 Dr. Veltmann was also a pioneer in the development of functional medicine, contributing his deep scientific knowledge and clinical experience to the incubator group that eventually became the Institute for Functional Medicine.
 He currently maintains a clinical consulting practice with Dr. Kline.

 As co-founder and Chief Science Officer, he brings his expertise in nutritional biochemistry and genomic science, teaching, clinical and genomic medicine and corporate wellness programs to Genoma International.
-His previous positions include co-founder and CSO for Genomics Solutions Now and NCG Health Solutions; CSO for Estrogen Gene Test Company and Medifood; nutritional product and marketing consultant for Fortune 100 companies.
+He is also a nutritional product formulator, and is currently CSO for Medifood, in addition to formulating Genoma International’s proprietary supplements.
+Dr. Veltmann has also provided consulting for nutritional product development and marketing for Fortune 100 companies including Nestle, General Mills, Purina, Pfizer, Unilever, S.C.
+Johnson & Co, Bush Brothers, Lipton and Dove.
+His previous positions include co-founder and CSO for Genomics Solutions Now and NCG Health Solutions; CSO for Estrogen Gene Test Company.